boazbk/tcs/lec_00_1_math_background.md

 Describe the following statement in English words: $\forall_{n\in\N} \exists_{p>n} \forall{a,b \in \N} (a\times b \neq p) \vee (a=1)$.

 > # {.exercise }
-Prove that for every undirected graph $G$ of $100$ vertices.
-If every vertex has degree at most $4$, then there exists a subset $S$ of at $20$ vertices such that no two vertices in $S$ are neighbors of one another.
+Prove that for every undirected graph $G$ of $100$ vertices, if every vertex has degree at most $4$, then there exists a subset $S$ of at $20$ vertices such that no two vertices in $S$ are neighbors of one another.

 > # {.exercise }